 If you get a flat tire while driving, do not apply the brake heavily.
 Instead, gradually decrease your speed.
 Hold the steering wheel firmly and slowly move to a safe place on the side of the road.

-The use of tire sealants is not recommended and may damage your tires.
+The use of tire sealants may damage your tires.